What is Culture?

 Rapid Collaboration is the fusion of tools and people to form a seamless, transparent development ecosystem.
 In other words, continuous integration/continuous delivery (CI/CD) tools like Jenkins and GitHub are configured to integrate with project tools (e.g., ChatOps, Jira) to automate communications and tasking across traditionally siloed teams.
 Team members performing procedural tasks such as committing code, running tests, reviewing code, or updating a user story can trigger automated communications to vested stakeholders.
 Examples of this rapid collaboration include:

-- A developer commits code and creates a pull request that triggers an instant notification to all developers that the code ready for review
+- A developer commits code and creates a pull request that triggers an instant notification to all developers that the code is ready for review

 - A scrum master creates a new user story in Jira to reflect a priority enhancement request and ChatOps tools, such as Slack, notify the developer of a new task